kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Most arterial emboli arise from cardiac thrombi
 	E. Most arterial emboli cause infarction

-#### Answer: A. Arterial emboli rarely embolise to the lower extremities
+#### Answer: A. Arterial emboli rarely embolise to the lower extremities - TRUE
 - Most arterial emboli arise from thrombi in the heart
-	- Of those, about 65% arise in the left ventricle (LV) and about 20% in the left atrium (LA)
+	- 65% in left ventricle (LV)
+	- 20% in left atrium (LA)
 - Less common sources of arterial emboli are:
 	- Thrombi in ulcerated aortic plaque
-	- Aortic aneurysms, and
+	- Aortic aneurysms
 	- Abnormal cardiac valves
 - Arterial emboli follow varied paths, but
-	- The majority (70%) travel to and lodge in the lower extremities
+	- Majority (70%) travel to and lodge in _lower extremities_

 **Notes**
 - Those that embolize in the brain via the middle cerebral artery (MCA) may be rapidly fatal